MDSYN2019/MDNPPackage/README.md

 ## Downloading a Python Package Template Project

-To down load the latest version of the Python Package Template project located in [this GiHub repository](https://github.com/AlexIoannides/py-package-template), execute the following command from the command line:
+To download the latest version of the Python Package Template project located in [this GiHub repository](https://github.com/AlexIoannides/py-package-template), execute the following command from the command line:

 ```bash
 py-package-template install